-Due to technological advances and lessons learned on past disasters, CrowderGulf is able to utilize a comprehensive and seasoned data collection and storage process with all projects.
-Regardless of whether electronic (ADMS) or paper ticketing documentation is used by the City or their representative, CrowderGulf will easily adapt our data capturing procedures to accommodate all requirements.
+CrowderGulf utilizes a comprehensive and seasoned data collection and storage process with all projects.
+Regardless of whether electronic (ADMS) or paper ticketing documentation is used by the City or representative, CrowderGulf easily adapts data capturing procedures to accommodate all requirements.
+CrowderGulf's database is specifically designed to capture and track quantitative and descriptive debris data for the entire project while storing ticket images for reconciliation support and audit documentation support.